Franciscan College of the Immaculate Conception: Facilities

 The typhoon "Amy" destroyed the original building of ICC.
 When the Franciscan Fathers assumed ownership, a new site was purchased along Andrés Bonifacio Street.
 New buildings were constructed on the seven-hectare school area: a three-story main building, the shop and the canteen.
-Rufino J. Cardinal Santos blessed them on February 22, 1961.
+Cardinal Rufino J. Santos blessed them on February 22, 1961.
 Simultaneously, the school was renamed Franciscan College of the Immaculate Conception.

 The college gymnasium was completed in the year 1967.
 The music building graced the campus in 1972 and the Chaplain's residence in 1977.
 The Grade School building was completed on September 30, 1981.
 Additional buildings have been added to extend better and new services to the school populace - the Bonzel Health and Nutrition Center together with the Non-Formal Education Building in 1994 and the Learning Resource Center in 1995.
 The latest structure was blessed by Archbishop Gian Vincenzo Moreni, Apostolic Nuncio of the Philippines, during his pastoral visit on July 27, 1995.
 The construction of a separate school Chapel and the Covered walks from the comfort rooms to the main gate were completed in 1996 and 1998 respectively.
 The most recent was the completion of the Alumni Center in 2016.